A community project to create a special place for people and wildlife

 ● To educate people, especially children, about the nature and history of the local area.

-This will be achieved through an information board and through organised activities.
+This will be achieved through an interpretation board and through organised activities.

 ● To commemorate HM The Queen’s Platinum Jubilee of 2022.